 ADVANTAGE: They can be used to directly treat damaged skin, sore muscles, and joint pain.
 Plus, the THC won’t enter your bloodstream, so you won’t get high.

 What’s your favorite way of consuming cannabis?
 Smoking?
 Vaping?
 Edibles?
 Topicals?
-Some other method we didn’t list?
+Some other methods we didn’t list?
 Share your comments on the Essence Facebook page!